 Fatty alcohols

 They are good alcohols and another source of moisture.
-Some of the better moisturizing alcohols are cetyl alcohol, myristyl alcohol, stearyl alcohol, cetearyl alcohol.Natural oils
+Some of the better moisturizing alcohols are cetyl alcohol, myristyl alcohol, stearyl alcohol, Cetearyl alcohol.Natural oils

 Such as avocado oil or olive oil that can penetrate the hair shaft.
 The oils provide lubrication, softness, and shine.
 In deep conditioners look for sealing oils such as shea butter or soybean oil.Proteins or hydrolyzed proteins

 These proteins are created to be small in size so they are easily absorbed and reach the second layer/cortex of the hair strand.
 Once absorbed they provide some protection to the hair helping to increase body and shine.
 They also help reduce brittleness and breakage.
-Some common hydrolyzed proteins are hydrolyzed keratin, hydrolyzed wheat protein, hydrolyzed silk protein.Examples of good conditioners
+Some common hydrolyzed proteins are hydrolyzed keratin, hydrolyzed wheat protein, and hydrolyzed silk protein.Examples of good conditioners

 Here are some examples of conditioners that I found online with really good reviews or are ones that I have used myself and like.Rinse out conditioner examples